Louisiana: Cell phone laws, legislation

 House Bill 863: Prohibits texting and handheld cell phone use for all drivers.
 Does not include hands-free operation of mobile phones and use of two-way radios.
 Primary offense.
 Fine of $125 plus court costs.
 Originally a separate distracted driving law for commercial vehicle operators, but amended to include all drivers with sponsors’ backing.
 Approved by the House Transportation Committee on April 27 (a 12-2 vote) and sent to the full House.
 Failed to advance in the House after two votes.
 Dead as of May 17.
 (Stiaes, Leger)

 HB 134: Would establish that in liability cases, drivers using handheld electronic devices would be assumed to be at fault for any accident — “prima facie.”
-No activity since late March.
+No activity in committee.
 (Abramson)

 2010 legislation notes: